(Updated March 14, 2024)

 When Leyland attended his first Cardinals spring training in 2000, the club wanted to issue him a uniform with No. 10, the same number worn by La Russa and the number Leyland wore when he managed.
 La Russa said he was OK with it, but Leyland declined, the Post-Dispatch reported.

 “I thought it would have made a joke out of it,” said Leyland.
-“I thought it would have called too much attention and it wasn’t necessary to draw that kind of attention.”
+“It would have called too much attention and it wasn’t necessary to draw that kind of attention.”

 Leyland requested and got a uniform with no name or number.